ONE-store/app_license_checker/README.md

 }
 ```

 Next, enter your license key to your project gradle.
+The method below is used only in the test app.

+***Cause***<br/>
+For license keys, it is recommended to use it after receiving it through a server rather than saving it as an in-app code to ensure security.

 ```
 android {